seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Who am myself attach'd with weariness,
 To the dulling of my spirits: sit down, and rest.
 Even here I will put off my hope and keep it
-No longer for my flatterer: he is drown’d
+No longer for my flatterer: he is drown'd
 Whom thus we stray to find, and the sea mocks
 Our frustrate search on land.
 Well, let him go.